hanseaston/personal-website/content/featured/PandemicDelivery/index.md

 showInProjects: true
 ---

-During the ongoing pandemic, getting groceries can sometimes be a real challenge.
-Several people in our Seattle neighborhood started a non-profit community service and delivered fresh produce to people's doors directly.
-The e-commerce shop, a full-stack application using modern technologies built from scratch, is our next phase of expansion.
-I built this application as an open-source project in hope that more developers can use it for their own neighborhoods.
+During the pandemic, acquiring groceries has become quite a challenge.
+In response, several people in our Seattle neighborhood initiated a non-profit community service, delivering fresh produce directly to people's doors.
+The next phase of our expansion is the development of an e-commerce shop, a full-stack application built from scratch using modern technologies.
+I created this application as an open-source project with the hope that more developers can utilize it to support their own neighborhoods.